 Claims Management Company

-The most famous companies are Claims Direct and the Accident Group (TAG).
+The most famous companies are Claims Direct and The Accident Group (TAG).
 Both of these companies have gone into receivership and are no longer trading.
 Claims management companies are not regulated.
-They are able to use all types of methods of generating enquiries from members of the public.
+They are able to use all types of methods of generating inquiries from members of the public.
 However they do not deal with your claim, but simply sell the claim to a firm of solicitors.

 If a claim is successful, you will recover your legal fees from the opponent.
 The basis of our charges to you would be set out on the Conditional Fee Agreement (see below).
-You would be reimbursed in full by your opponent on a successful claim.
+In claims in excess of 25,000 if you succeed in winning or defending the claim you will recover up to 70-80 % of your lawyer’s fees.

 There are expenses of investigating your claim.
 We would need to obtain records from your General Practitioner and from hospitals where you have received treatment.
 Whilst we will represent your interest on a conditional fee basis, from time to time you may be asked to pay for these records.
 If your claim is successful, you will recover these fees wholly from the other side.